gaf3/cnc-forge/Input.md

 ![override](/img/override.png)

 The override field will be used in the id, just like the craft field typically is.
 If the override field is multi, it'll use the first selected value.
-If there's no values, everything will just fail.
+If there's no values, everything will just fail AND U SHOLD FEEL TEH ASHAME.